barrettotte/Genshi-BASIC/README.md

 I would be better off making a Commodore 64 VM instead of an interpreter to add all the proper functionality.

 These changes objectively make this version of BASIC pretty useless, but this is just meant for education.

+## C64 BASIC Rules
+* Lines can only contain 40 characters
+* Max number of lines is 63999

 ## Symbolic Operators